LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     **Be sure to use a Text-Only editor like NotePad (PC) or TextEdit (Mac) to archive your information.**

 !!! info "A Note about Capitalization and Spaces"
     In places you will be told to give something a name like: FastLane API Key or FastLane Access Token.
-Please use these names.
+Please copy from the docs to use those exact names.

     The Secrets that you will add later use names that are capitalized and use underscore instead of spaces.
 Be precise and careful.